 All appliances and electric equipment in your RV require a certain amount of power to run.

 In the US we usually use watts (W) or kilowatts (kW, 1kW = 1000 watts) as the basic units of measurements

-After a few moments, their consumption goes back to “normal”.
+After a few moments, their consumption goes back to “normal.”
 That’s called running wattage (also known as rated watts).

 Let’s have a look at the refrigerator again.

 While an average RV fridge requires approx 180 watts to run, since it has a motor, it requires a much higher number to start.
-This would be around 600 watts depending on the model.
+That would be around 600 watts depending on the model.

-Therefore an RV refrigerator needs 600 starting watts and 180 running watts to start and run properly.
+Therefore an RV refrigerator needs 600 starting watts and 180 running power watts to start and run properly.

-As for the big 15,000 BTU AC unit – this would need on average 3300 starting watts and 2000 running watts.
+As for the big 15,000 BTU AC unit – it would need, on average, 3300 starting watts and 2000 running power watts.

 The following table lists the average wattage requirements for the commonly used RV equipment.

 |RV Air Conditioning Unit (13500 BTU)||2800||1800|